 Inverness YSA Group: Fundraising to Save the Clay Studio

-The Inverness group have come together to support the fundraising intiative to Save The Clay Studio in Merkinch.
+The Inverness group have came together to support the fundraising intiative to Save The Clay Studio in Merkinch.

 Forres Youth Social Action Group: Why do we need a Community Centre?